 My hot water supply flow is slow, is that normal?

 Usually the cause for low pressure is a result of too many valves or faucets opened at the same time.
 This is especially true when you are boondocking and relying upon your water pump to supply the pressure to open faucets.
-My advice here would be to use only one water faucet at a time or if the problem persists you might want to consider installing a water pump that supplies more pressure.
+My advice here would be to use only one water faucet at a time or if the problem persists you might want to consider installing a water pump that supplies more pressure, like the one below.

 My water has a foul odor, what can I do about that?